micmejia/bible-dump/NKJV/Luke/Luke 24.md

 Ought not the Christ to have suffered these things and to enter into His glory?"

 ###### 27
-And beginning at Moses and all the Prophets, He [^g]expounded to them in all the Scriptures the things concerning Himself. ## The Disciples' Eyes Opened
+And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself. ## The Disciples' Eyes Opened

 ###### 28
-Then they drew near to the village where they were going, and He [^h]indicated that He would have gone farther.
+Then they drew near to the village where they were going, and He indicated that He would have gone farther.

 ###### 29
 But they constrained Him, saying, "Abide with us, for it is toward evening, and the day is far spent."
 And He went in to stay with them.